Bolinda Home Page

 Bolinda price

-Shortlisted Children's Book Council Book of the Year Award 2004: Older Readers.
+Shortlisted Children's Book Council of Australia (CBCA) Book of the Year / Older Readers 2004

-Shortlisted NSW Premier's Literary Award 2004 (Ethel Turner Prize for Books for Young Adults).
+Shortlisted NSW Premier's Literary Awards / Ethel Turner Prize for Books for Young Adults 2004

-General fiction.
-'Get a life, Fairy.’
 In the country, where his fifteenth summer has burned the life from the grass, Daniel Fairbrother is searching.
 Looking for something that will make tomorrow seem worth the effort.
 Something that will fix the rot in his family tree.
-He works in the Dutch woman’s garden.
-Eddy’s eighty-six.
-She can read Daniel’s mind.
+He works in the Dutch woman's garden.
+Eddy's eighty-six.
+She can read Daniel's mind.
 She has a tattoo, a history, and can make music with her farts.
-In a shady corner of Eddy’s garden, Daniel finds something growing … Hope.
+In a shady corner of Eddy's garden, Daniel finds something growing...
+Hope.
 But something is burning.